Let’s Talk About Black Overrepresentation in Advertising

 Source: Freepik

 Another perspective on Black overrepresentation in advertising is that it reinforces harmful stereotypes about Black people.
-This is because many advertisements depict Black people in ways consistent with negative stereotypes, such as portraying Black men as criminals and Black women as overly sexualized objects.
-Such representations can reinforce the idea that Black people are dangerous, criminal, or hypersexualized and cause further discrimination and marginalization.
+This is because many advertisements depict Black people in ways consistent with negative stereotypes.

 Efforts to address Black Overrepresentation

-There have been several efforts to address Back overrepresentation in advertising.
+There have been several efforts to address Black Americans overrepresentation in advertising.
 To increase the representation of diverse groups in the advertising industry, the Association of National Advertisers (ANA) launched the Multicultural Advertising Internship Program (MAIP) in 2016.
 The program provides internships and job opportunities for minority students in the advertising, marketing, and media industry.

 black-overrepresentation-in-advertising